Forensic Files: Narration and cast

 Not every episode of Forensic Files was narrated by Peter Thomas, a well-known voice-over talent.
 Four special hour-long episodes ("Payback", "Eight Men Out", "See No Evil", and "The Buddhist Monk Murders") were narrated by Peter Dean due to a scheduling conflict.
 These episodes were originally broadcast on TLC in 2001 and all except for one ("Eight Men Out") aired for the first time on the HLN Network in 2016.

-Each episode had a new 'cast', including interviews with witnesses, investigators, and forensic scientists.
-Many of the world's most well-known forensic analysts have appeared on the show (often in more than one episode), including Henry Lee, Cyril Wecht, William M. Bass, Alec Jeffreys, Skip Palenik, and Richard Souviron.
+Each episode includes interviews with witnesses, investigators, and forensic scientists.
+Many of the world's foremost forensic analysts have appeared on the show (often in more than one episode), including Henry Lee, Cyril Wecht, William M. Bass, Alec Jeffreys, Skip Palenik, and Richard Souviron.

-For the dramatic recreations, "lookalike" actors and models resembling the main figures in the story were found through a casting company in Allentown, Pennsylvania, or through "open" casting calls in New York and other cities.
+For the dramatic recreations, lookalike actors and models resembling the main figures in the story were found through a casting company in Allentown, Pennsylvania, or through open casting calls in New York and other cities.

-Forensic Files II is different in one respect: it does not show the faces of the people who are re-creating the situation.
-"We don’t use dialogue in our recreations and [unlike the original series] we don’t shoot faces, like lookalikes or actors," Executive Producer Duffy said.